 Linda Cardellini plays a social worker who interferes with a mother of Mexican descent who is trying to save her child from dark spirits through folk practices that look awfully abusive out of context.
 She takes the haunting home with her and soon finds her own children threatened.

 We love folk horror and we love the idea of a Conjuringverse movie based on Mexican folklore, but this is mostly a letdown.
 While we do think the commentary on child protective services is interesting, we really would have preferred a Latina protagonist over Linda Cardellini.
 Her generic white mom vibe waters down the cultural setting.
-The script is lazy, La Llorona herself is underwhelming, the CGI is lame, and the jump scares are mostly tepid.
+The script is lazy, La Llorona herself is underwhelming, the CGI is bad, and the jump scares are mostly tepid.
 The haunting is too mundane.
 We really craved something Far More Malevolent.
 The best element of the movie is Raymond Cruz, the character actor who played Tuco on Breaking Bad.
 He usually plays a cartel guy, a cop, or a military guy.
 Here he plays a spiritual healer named Rafael Olvera.
 When the haunted family can’t get timely help from the Catholic Church, Father Perez recommends Olvera as a back-alley exorcist.
 Cruz really chews the scenery and it is delightful to see him deploy various Mexican folk remedies.
 We just wish it were a scarier movie.

 6) Annabelle (Leonetti)